 Red clover is not recommended for use by women with hormone-dependent cancers of any kind or for people with blood-clotting disorders.

-Around 70 percent of women who take herbal supplements, including red clover, fail to tell their physicians.
+Around of women who take herbal supplements, including red clover, fail to tell their physicians.
 For your safety, it’s important to let your doctor know if you take red clover or any other herbal treatment, including teas.
 Red clover may interact with certain medications.
 These include:

 - birth control pills